-By contrast, the London trading session is the most active and liquid of the three since it accounts for more than 35 percent of the overall turnover of the foreign exchange market.
+By contrast, the London trading session is the most active and liquid of the three since it accounts for more than 35 per cent of the overall turnover of the foreign exchange market.
 It overlaps with the New York one all throughout the year.
-The massive trading volume inherent to the London session results in spread reduction and lower costs for majors like USD/CHF, EUR/USD, GBP/USD, and GBP/USD.
+The massive trading volume inherent in the London session resulted in spread reduction and lower costs for majors like USD/CHF, EUR/USD, GBP/USD, and GBP/USD.

-As for the North American trading session, the City That Never Sleeps accounts for roughly 17 percent of the trading volume of the foreign exchange market.
-However, there are other major financial centers on the North American continent, including Chicago in the state of Illinois and Canada’s Toronto.
-If you are looking to swing trade, you are recommended to do it during the North American or the London sessions.
+As for the North American trading session, the City That Never Sleeps accounts for roughly 17 per cent of the trading volume of the foreign exchange market.
+However, there are other major financial centres on the North American continent, including Chicago in the state of Illinois and Canada’s Toronto.
+If you are looking to swing trade, you are recommended to do it during the North American or London sessions.